-Looking for some great open-world games?
+Looking for the best open-world games on PC?
 From the early days of gaming, with Ultima and Lords of Midnight, open-world games have always been right at home on PC – indeed, those pesky consoles often couldn’t handle it.
 Compare the ambitious early version of Halo to the final, more confined result, for example – and only the PC could hold sprawling regions in the very first Elder Scrolls games.
 Nevertheless, the leap into full 3D with Grand Theft Auto 3 and The Elder Scrolls III: Morrowind really brought the idea of open-world gaming to the masses.

-These days, open world can be considered its own genre.
-You can find accurate depictions of real-life cities or countries, huge fictional expanses with their own landmarks, complete worlds to check out – or even entire galaxies, depending on where you want to go on your next open-world gaming adventure.
+These days, open-world games are their own genre.
+You can find accurate depictions of real-life cities or countries, huge fictional expanses with their own landmarks, complete worlds to check out – or even entire galaxies, depending on where you want to go on your next adventure.
+Not only are these the best open world games, but a lot of them show up in our best PC games list, too.

 Here are the best open-world games on PC:

-Elden Ring is a masterclass evolution of the Souls-like genre of hardcore action RPG games.
+Elden Ring is a masterclass evolution of the Souls-like genre of hardcore action RPG games, and is considered one of the best PC games ever.
 A large part of Elden Ring’s success can be attributed to the new open world, which gives the player the freedom to explore and tackle quests, bosses, and dungeons in whatever order they please.
 The critically acclaimed ARPG also thankfully manages to avoid existing genre tropes – this is no Assassin’s Creed or Witcher – and offers its own unique fusion of challenging gameplay and free-form game design.
 Read our Elden Ring review to see what we thought of this open-world game.

 This is a must for Dark Souls fans, but even those new to the genre will find this a more welcoming entry point.
 If you’re looking for some tips to give you a leg up, we’ve got guides to all the Elden Ring bosses, how multiplayer works, and even the Ashes of War locations.

-Halo Infinite has made a pretty masterful transition into open world that brings out the best of Halo: Combat Evolved’s previous glory, while also bringing a new experience for veteran players.
-The grapple hook opens up Zeta Halo in a way we’ve never experienced before, increasing the tactical options and letting you explore this beautiful space.
+Halo Infinite has made a pretty masterful transition into an open world.
+It brings out the best of Halo: Combat Evolved’s previous glory, while also bringing a new experience for veteran players.
+The grappling hook opens up Zeta Halo in a way we’ve never experienced before, increasing the tactical options and letting you explore this beautiful space.

 While Infinite introduces collectibles, they’re not too prolific and many are sign-posted on the in-game map.
 The only ones you’ll really have to go digging for are the Halo Infinite skulls, something Halo players should be used to by now as they are in every game.
 Once you’ve finished the campaign, you can hop into Halo Infinite’s multiplayer and – when it launches – the Halo Forge.
 Read our Halo Infinite review for more.